Robo3D/User-Manuals/docs/source/index.rst

    * Connect to cloud libraries and access thousands of 3D models
    * Make in-app purchases (filaments, accessories, print kits and more)

-Use the following steps to download the Robo app from the App Store:

-From your iOS device

-1. Open the App Store app
-2. Select “Search” on the bottom dock
-3. Enter “Robo App”
-4. Select the Robo App with this Icon (show icon here)
-5. Select download at the right of the icon (and rate us 5 stars if you like it!)

 Logging into your Robo account
 =================================================